UUKG: Unified Urban Knowledge Graph Dataset for Urban Spatiotemporal Prediction: Knowledge-enhanced Urban SpatioTemporal Prediction

 \section{Knowledge-enhanced Urban SpatioTemporal Prediction}

-In this section, we first give a formal problem statement of USTP, then introduce how to incorporate UrbanKG to enhance five USTP tasks (\ie taxi service, bike trip, human mobility, crime and 311 service prediction).
+In this section, we first give a formal problem statement of USTP, then introduce how to incorporate UrbanKG to enhance five USTP tasks.
 Finally, we extensively discuss the experimental results.